miroi/DIRAC_scripts/grid_runs/virtual_organizations/README_grid.rst

 Available VOs
 -------------

-So far I got membership in those virtual organizations:
+So far I got membership in these virtual organizations:

 ::